Guide

 The returned default value's length and type and values of its items will be

-is passed to the dataclass_struct
+validated unless validate_defaults=False is passed to the dataclass_struct

 decorator.